schu4276/3601-lab2_client-server/LABTASKS.md

 happens when they break.
 (But make sure you restore them to their passing state when you're done.)

-:question: What happens when the user accesses the page "kittens"?
-Modify the server code so accessing the page "kittens" results in the text "Meow".
-Describe what you did and how it worked.

 ## Exploring the client

 The client resources are in `src/main/resources/public`, which